Free World (magazine): Henry Wallace

-Declaring that "the march of freedom of the past one hundred and fifty years has been a long-drawn-out people's revolution," Wallace linked this struggle to the postwar order envisioned by the Free World Society, proclaiming that "the people, in their millennial and revolutionary march toward manifesting here on earth the dignity that is in every human soul, hold as their credo the Four Freedoms enumerated by President Roosevelt in...1941."
+Declaring that "the march of freedom of the past one hundred and fifty years has been a long-drawn-out people's revolution," Wallace linked this struggle to the postwar order envisioned by the Free World Society, proclaiming that "the people, in their millennial and revolutionary march toward manifesting here on earth the dignity that is in every human soul, hold as their credo the Four Freedoms [worldwide freedom of speech and expression, worship, freedom from want, fear] enumerated by President Roosevelt in...1941."
 At the same time, the Vice-President took a swipe at Henry Luce's recent proposal: "Some have spoken of the ‘American Century.'
 I say that the century on which we are entering—the century that will come of this war—can be and must be the Century of the Common Man."
 He further concluded: “peace must mean a better standard of living…not merely in the United States and England, but also in India, Russia, China and Latin America—not merely in the United Nations, but also in Germany and Italy and Japan.”

 As Dolivet recounted, Wallace's widely-discussed speech was broadcast "to the C.B.S. audience over a coast-to-coast network," and "was heard by millions of listeners in this country."
 Meanwhile, "the summary which he delivered in Spanish was broadcast by short wave to South America where it was rebroadcast on the regular Free World programs in Uruguay, Mexico, and Cuba," and was also "sent out...to Europe and the Far East."
 As J. Alvarez del Vayo concluded, 'The Price of Free World Victory' "will probably be as effective in spreading democratic ideals throughout the world as any declaration made by the spokesmen of the United Nations since the beginning of the war."

 Wallace adapted his speech for a 1942 film, The Price of Victory, which was part of Paramount's "Victory Short" series; the following year it was republished in a book titled The Century of the Common Man, which was reviewed favorably in Free World.